Bedrooms / By Kerry O'Brien / May 7, 2015

 5. The apartment’s storage and display options were no match for Christine’s collection.

-Elizabeth brought in a team to hit each of these to-do’s and added her own expertise to help Christine find materials that she would love.
-In the living room, Elizabeth suggested Benjamin Moore’s Pewter – Christine loved the neutral selection and ultimately decided to repeat it in other rooms.
+The designer brought in a team to hit each of these to-do’s and added her own expertise to help Christine find materials that she would love.
+In the living room, the designer suggested Benjamin Moore’s Pewter – Christine loved the neutral selection and ultimately decided to repeat it in other rooms.
 Custom shelving for the living room and dining room and new crown molding installations unified the rooms and provide a consistent backdrop for the wall to wall book collection.
-Throughout the design and installation of each new element, Elizabeth kept Christine up to date via regular Skype calls and photo messages, and translated Christine’s preferences for shelving height, library lighting, and finishes to the crew.
-When an order snafu resulted in a delivery of picture lighting without a dimming feature, Elizabeth stepped in, made her way all the way to the president of the company that created the lighting, and managed to get a full set of replacements at no extra charge.
+Throughout the design and installation of each new element, the designer kept Christine up to date via regular Skype calls and photo messages, and translated Christine’s preferences for shelving height, library lighting, and finishes to the crew.
+When an order snafu resulted in a delivery of picture lighting without a dimming feature, her designer stepped in, made her way all the way to the president of the company that created the lighting, and managed to get a full set of replacements at no extra charge.

-In the kitchen, Elizabeth found an ornate cement encaustic tile from Mosaic House to replace cracked ceramic floor tiles.
-Christine loves the look and feel of these and immediately took to Elizabeth’s suggestion for handmade, hexagonal backsplash tiles in various shades of white and gray.
-The crew debated refreshing the kitchen cabinets with a new coat of paint, but ultimately decided to replace them altogether with brand new doors and detailed pulls.
+In the kitchen, the designer found an ornate cement encaustic tile from Mosaic House to replace cracked ceramic floor tiles.
+Christine loves the look and feel of these and immediately took to her designer’s suggestion for handmade, hexagonal backsplash tiles in various shades of white and gray.
+The crew debated refreshing the kitchen cabinets with a new coat of paint but ultimately decided to replace them altogether with brand new doors and detailed pulls.
 Under-cabinet LED lighting helped meet Christine’s call for more lighting in the kitchen, and crisp molding now provides a beautiful transition from the ground up.

 It is a complete delight to see all of Christine’s amazing pieces, each in their proper homes.
 Now that it’s done, it’s even harder to picture how this designer-client duo were able to manage all of the details across state lines!
 Sweeten is here to help all New Yorkers create spaces they love – post your renovation project on Sweeten and we’ll introduce you to experts who are hand-picked for your neighborhood, budget, scope, and style.